revalew/Master-Thesis/README.md

 Added new class [`DebouncedInput.py`](./classes/ResponseBuilder.py) to handle the debouncing of the buttons This feature is built-in to the standard Python library for the Raspberry Pi like RPi 3/4/5 etc., but not to the MicroPython - `import RPi.GPIO as GPIO; GPIO.add_event_detect(sensor, GPIO.BOTH, bouncetime=300) # signals when the pin goes HIGH/LOW`, full example in [another project](https://github.com/revalew/Plant-Inspector/blob/master/plantinspector.com/public_html/python/sensorDataLogger.py#L138).

 Added OLED display (`ssd1306` library) instead of the TFT touch shield to display the measurements and battery level.
-The display starts turned off, but it can be turned on by pressing the button.
-Another button can be used to cycle through the measurements of the IMU sensors and battery level.
+Separate I2C interface is used to connect the display to the `Pico 2 W`, because it requires `frequency=400000` instead of the default `frequency=100000`.
+The display starts turned off, but it can be turned on by pressing the button attached to `GP14`.
+Another button (`GP15`) can be used to cycle through the measurements of the IMU sensors and battery level.
 The display is updated every 0.5 seconds for the IMUs and 5 seconds for the battery.

 Updated the web page to display the measurements and battery level.